Overview of Types of Glioma

 Grade I and Grade II gliomas are considered low-grade gliomas.
 Commonly they are non-cancerous (i.e., relatively benign) slow-growing tumors that, on rare occasions, can transform into aggressive tumors.
 They are more common at a younger age, and their symptoms depend on their size and location.

-Not all low-grade gliomas have the exact origin.
+Not all low-grade gliomas have the same origin.
 For instance, they can be either oligodendrogliomas, astrocytomas, or ependymomas.
 The type of glial cells from which they arise provides valuable information to define the best treatment option.
-A prompt diagnosis and treatment improve the patient's prognosis.
+Prompt diagnosis and treatment improve the patient's prognosis.

 Grade III and Grade IV gliomas are high-grade gliomas.
 They can appear spontaneously, but, in many cases, they arise from low-grade tumors.
 Of note, Grade IV lesions are the most aggressive, fast-growing, and invasive.
 Risk factors associated with their development are the same as for all gliomas.
 However, the initial alteration that produces the tumor remains unidentified.

 Symptoms tend to be more notorious and progressive compared to low-grade gliomas.
 Headache, seizures, nausea, vomiting, memory difficulty, and confusion are the most common.
 The basic approach to diagnosis requires a history and physical examination plus associated clinical tests including an MRI.

 After a thorough diagnostic process in which a tumor sample is obtained and analyzed by a specialist, the treatment options available are evaluated.
 The treatment selection is unique to the patient, and the outcomes depend on several factors related to the patient and the tumor.
 Doctors and scientists continue working to acquire more knowledge and improve patient outcomes via novel treatment options (clinical trials).